INTRODUCTION

 Stability, Noise, and Portability

 Regarding noise, it is quiet enough for most offices.
-It is slightly louder than the model from deskbike.com, but unless you are extremely sensitive to noise, it is unlikely to be a distraction.
+It is slightly louder than the desk bike from deskbike.com, but unless you are extremely sensitive to noise, it is unlikely to be a distraction.

 Without a proper app, using a desk bike can often feel like a waste of time.
 Even though science confirms the health benefits, the motion is so effortless that you might not feel like you are exercising.
 You need an app to visualize your output and show you exactly how much work you have actually put in to validate the session.